 Multifocal Designs for reading

 Multifocal contact lenses are available in a number of designs.
-Bifocal multifocal contacts have distant vision correction surrounding the near vision correction at the centre.
-Bifocal contacts also come in a variation in which the distant vision correction in the centre with near vision correction surrounding it.
+Bifocal multifocal contacts have distant vision correction surrounding the near vision correction at the center.
+Bifocal contacts also come in a variation in which the distant vision correction in the center with near vision correction surrounding it.

-Simultaneous image contacts design has both near and distant vision in front of the pupil at once.
+Simultaneous image contact lens design has both near and distant vision in front of the pupil at once.